ttiny/deploy/examples/tutorial/README.md

 -----------------------

 1. In our repo create a new file called Dockerfile and enter this script in it and commit.
-This makes an image derived from `docker/whalesay`, which has the `cowsay` app that we depend on.
+This makes a Docker image derived from the image `docker/whalesay`, which has the `cowsay` app that we depend on.

    ```dockerfile
    FROM docker/whalesay